-Answer: As of Thursday, Dec.
-24, administration of the coronavirus vaccine is limited to two pools of people due to the current availability of doses.
+Answer: As of March 15, 2021, the administration of the coronavirus vaccine is limited to the following groups of people.

 According to the Department of State and Health Services, Phase 1A recipients include frontline health care workers and people living in long-term care facilities.
 Phase 1B recipients include those 65 years of age or older, and 16 years or age or older with at least one of the following chronic medical conditions:

 - Chronic kidney disease.

 - Heart conditions, such as heart failure, coronary artery disease or cardiomyopathies.